Food Fraud & Toxicology

-Are you interested in the hidden world of food fraud and environmental crime?
-Do you also want to explore if and how substances involved in these crimes can affect our food, environment and health?
-Do you want to know what investigations methods are applied to detect fraud and crime?
-In this course, you will dive into the science behind it and work on a practical case study of your choice (food fraud or environmental crime).
+Are you interested in the hidden world of food fraud?
+Do you also want to explore if and how substances involved in these crimes can affect our food and health?
+Do you want to know what investigations methods are applied to detect fraud?
+In this course, you will dive into the science behind it and work on a practical case study of your choice.

 What can you expect?